secretstartups/handbook/infrastructure/change-management/index.html.md

 Risks of making a production environment change during these periods includes immediate customer impact and/or reduced engineering team availability in case an incident occurs.
 Therefore, we have introduced a mechanism called **Production Change Lock (PCL)**.
 We see the future of PCL as an automated process which, provided a time range, locks production deployments and releases the lock once the time expires.
 However, as a boring solution until then we are listing the events here so that teams are aware of the PCL periods.

 The following dates are currently scheduled PCLs.
-Times for the dates below begins at 09:00 UTC and ends at 09:00 UTC.
+Times for the dates below begin at 09:00 UTC and end the next day at 09:00 UTC.

 | Dates                       | Type       | Reason                        |
 |-----------------------------|------------|-------------------------------|